fmaymone/timeslot-api/doc/api/v1/slots/update_stdslot_-_change_title.markdown

 Name : id *- required -*
 Description : ID of the slot to update

-Name : visibility
-Description : Visibility of the Slot to update (private/friends/foaf/public)

 Name : title *- required -*
 Description : Title of slot (max.
 60 characters)